sokil/UserBundle/README.md

 ## Single page application

 SPA is optional.
-If you require to has frontent for user management, you need to add dependency to (sokil/frontend-bundle)[https://github.com/sokil/FrontendBundle].
+If you require to have frontent for user management, you need to add dependency to (sokil/frontend-bundle)[https://github.com/sokil/FrontendBundle].
 Follow related manuals to start using it.

 Bundle requires deploy so call:
 ```